 Welcome to Year 6!

-with Mr Perree (class teacher) and Mrs Williams (teaching assistant)
+with Mr Perree (Assistant Headteacher & Class Teacher) and Mrs Williams (Teaching Assistant)

 I'm thrilled to be able to welcome you to the 2020-2021 academic year!
 We have an exciting year ahead of us, with a very busy, wide and varied curriculum, enhanced by many opportunities and experiences that allow our pupils to investigate local geography, live out moments in history, and bring their class novels to life.
 Year 6 - your child's final year in primary school - is a very special year: a year to work hard in all curriculum areas; to grow in independence, kindness and leadership; to enjoy all of the opportunities made available to children and families; and a time to celebrate the journey each child has taken, and the adventures that lie ahead, as they prepare to make the transition to secondary school.
 Mrs Williams and I, together will all of the St. Gregory's staff, will be there with you each step of the way, and celebrate the journey each individual has taken.